 The remote office has a WAN connection back to the data centers.
 Each cluster is independent, with its own agents and PG pairs.
 Each data center uses subscribers that are local to the data center because JTAPI is not supported over the WAN.
 For example, data center A cannot use the subscribers in data center B. The Unified CCE central controller, Unified Intelligence Center, load balancer, SIP proxy server, and Unified IP IVR are located in the data centers.
 TDM and VXML voice gateways are located at the remote office with local PSTN trunks.

-In parent/child deployment, the Unified ICME acts as the parent controlling one or more Unified CCE child ACDs.
-The Unified ICME system is the network call routing engine for the contact centers.
+In parent/child deployment, the Unified ICM acts as the parent controlling one or more Unified CCE child ACDs.
+The Unified ICM system is the network call routing engine for the contact centers.
 The network queuing uses the